bartelsk/PowerDesigner/Repository/CLI/README.md

   <br>
   <img src="PDR-CLI.png" alt="PowerDesigner Repository CLI logo" width="140px" height="140px"/>
   <br><br>
-  <i>The PowerDesigner Repository CLI is a command-line interface tool that allows you to interact with the PowerDesigner repository directly from a command shell.</i>
+  <i>The PowerDesigner Repository CLI is a command-line interface tool that allows you <br>to interact with the PowerDesigner repository directly from a command shell.</i>
   <br>
 </p>